19 Perennial Plants For Florida Garden Spaces

 Ox-Eye Sunflower comes from the central and southern regions of the North American continent.

-While this plant is a perennial, its blooming and growing seasons are short.
-In that time, you can expect this shrub to grow to between two and four feet in width.
+While this plant is a Florida perennial, its blooming and growing seasons are short.
+In that time, you can expect it to grow to between two and four feet in width.

 Ox-eye sunflower effectively tolerates drought, giving you extra peace of mind.